guaguanco127/br.freezex.1.0/Ableton Max For Live/README.md

 **Crossfade:** Determines the duration of time it takes to crossfade from one freeze to the next.
 The lowest is 50 ms, the highest is 10,000 ms (10 seconds).
 An additional freeze cannot be started until the crossfade is completed.
 **Mix Modes:** "Insert" interrupts the signal with the freeze, while "Gate" only allows the freeze to sound without passing through the dry signal during bypass.
 **Transient Detect:** When both "Freeze" and "Transient Detect" are on, the freeze will occur automatically based on the transient detection sensitivity settings.
 Detections cannot occur faster than 100 ms.
 **Transient Detect Sensitivity:** When both "Freeze" and "Transient Detect" are on, this will determine how sensitive the transient detection is.
-Between 0. and 1., 0. is lowest sensitivity, while 1. is the most sensitive.
+Between 0. and 1., 0. is the lowest sensitivity, while 1. is the most sensitive.

 ## <a name="M4L"></a>What Is a Max For Live Device?